Doctors Note Logo

 These experiences are common, especially during periods of stress or poor sleep.

 However, recurring, worsening, or daytime hallucinations should never be ignored.
 Certain sleep disorders—like REM Sleep Behavior Disorder—may require medical attention.
-If your symptoms match that pattern, Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker can help you understand your symptoms and determine whether you should seek professional care.
+If you're experiencing any troubling symptoms related to acting out dreams or intense nighttime hallucinations, using Ubie's free Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker can help you better understand your condition and decide if professional evaluation is necessary.

 Most importantly, if you experience anything that feels severe, persistent, or potentially life-threatening, speak to a doctor immediately.
 Early evaluation can rule out serious causes and provide peace of mind.